 So when you enter a URL and get back a page there's a lot of trust is happening.
 Probably too much trust.

-If that's the case, then how can we improve the situation?
+If thats the case, then how can we improve the situation?

 The basic toolset is all about authentication and validation, together with the ability to be able to conduct a private data exchange even across a public medium.
 Paradoxically, many of the basic tools are already available.
-But being available and being used are different concepts, and
+But being available and being used are different concepts, and encrypt a data exchange between two parties to a level where there is reasonable confidence that the data will remain private.

 There are effective cryptographic algorithms tools in widespread use.
-Whether its the Data Encryption Standard (DES), Triple DES, the International Data Encryption Algorithm (IDEA), The ADvanced Encryption Standard (AES),
+Whether its the Data Encryption Standard (DES), Triple DES, the International Data Encryption Algorithm (IDEA), The ADvanced Encryption Standard (AES), Blowfish, Twofish or any other block cipher, it is possible to